 Definitely take a moment and enjoy the view from the Ma On Shan peak.
 As soon as you are ready, carefully descend down the steep mountain.
 Yes, it is quite steep and slippery.

-At the bottom of the mountain, turn around and take a look at just high the Ma On Shan summit is.
+At the bottom of the mountain, turn around and take a look at just how high the Ma On Shan summit is.

 Hike to Pyramid Hill on Ma On Shan